The Red Skelton Show: Origins: 1950s

-Red Skelton's network television program began at the start of the 1951 fall season on NBC (for sponsor Procter & Gamble).
+Red Skelton's network television program began at the start of the 1951 fall season on NBC, sponsored by Procter & Gamble.
 The MGM agreement with Skelton for television performances did not allow him to go on the air before September 30, 1951.
 After two seasons on Sunday nights, the program was picked up by CBS in the fall of 1953 and moved to Tuesday night, the time slot with which it would become primarily associated during most of its run.
-After his first CBS season the program was moved to Wednesday night and expanded to an hour for the summer of 1954 only; it was then reduced back to a half-hour for a time, later expanded again, returning to Tuesday night, where it would remain for the next sixteen years (co-sponsored by Johnson's Wax and Pet Milk between 1955 and 1962).
+After his first CBS season the program was moved to Wednesday night and expanded to an hour for the summer of 1954 only; it was then reduced back to a half-hour for a time, later expanded again, returning to Tuesday night, where it would remain for the next sixteen years, co-sponsored by Johnson's Wax and Pet Milk between 1955 and 1962.

 The program was produced at Desilu Productions and CBS Television City in Hollywood, and over five years, from 1955 through 1960, was telecast in color approximately 100 times.
 In 1960, Skelton purchased the Chaplin studios, with plans to continue using the facility for his television show and for making films.
-It was the most colorcast of the few programs CBS aired in color during this period.
-By 1960, CBS no longer manufactured television sets (unlike its rival NBC's parent company, RCA) and pulled the plug on colorcasts.
-With the exception of a few specials and some yearly broadcasts of The Wizard of Oz, CBS would not colorcast again on a regular basis until the 1965–66 fall season, when the network could no longer avoid public demand amidst rising sales in color television sets.
+It was the most-colorcast of the few programs CBS aired in color during this period.
+By 1960, CBS no longer manufactured television receivers — unlike its rival NBC's parent company, RCA — and pulled the plug on colorcasts.
+With the exception of a few specials and some yearly broadcasts of The Wizard of Oz, CBS would not colorcast again on a regular basis until the 1965–1966 fall season, when the network could no longer avoid public demand amidst rising sales in color television receivers.

-Skelton was infatuated with his appearance on color television, and he cajoled CBS to colorcast the program (In 1961, Skelton also invested in three rental remote vans which had full live, film, and color videotape capability).
+Skelton was infatuated with his appearance on color television, and he cajoled CBS to colorcast the program.
+In 1961, Skelton also invested in three rental remote vans with live, film, and color videotape capability.
 Although visionary, the venture in color was premature and, when it failed, CBS bought Skelton's facilities (formerly Charlie Chaplin Studios) as part of renewing Skelton's contract.

-From 1956 to 1962, Sherwood Schwartz (later widely known for creating the popular sitcoms Gilligan's Island and The Brady Bunch, among others) was head writer of Skelton's show, for which Schwartz won an Emmy Award in 1961.
+From 1956 to 1962, Sherwood Schwartz, later widely known for creating the popular sitcoms Gilligan's Island and The Brady Bunch, among others, was head writer of Skelton's show, for which Schwartz won an Emmy Award in 1961.

 Format during the 1960s

-In September 1962, the program was again expanded to a full hour (becoming The Red Skelton Hour) and remained in this longer format for the balance of its CBS run.
-The format of the program itself during this period was quite simple.
+In September 1962, the program was again expanded to a full hour, becoming The Red Skelton Hour, and remained in this longer format for the balance of its CBS run.
+The format of the program during this period was quite simple.